 For more information on the Sacrament of Anointing of the Sick, click here.

-The Rite of Christian Initiation (RCIA) is the process by which an interested person becomes a member of the Catholic Church.
+The Rite of Christian Initiation (RCIA) is the process by which an interested adult becomes a member of the Catholic Church.
 This is a gradual process within the community of the faithful.
 It is a spiritual journey.
 The RCIA, as a rite, marks the various steps on the way to full commitment within the Catholic Church.
 It includes five specific periods. click here.